wdi-hk-11/lab-mongo-restaurants/README.md

 We will use the [Example Dataset from the MongoDb official web site](https://docs.mongodb.org/getting-started/shell/import-data/).

 1. Fork and Clone this lab repo to your local.
 1. [Download](https://raw.githubusercontent.com/mongodb/docs-assets/primer-dataset/dataset.json) the dataset and save it as `primer-dataset.json` in your local repo folder.
-We have included this file in your `.gitignore` file already it won't be pushed to your own github repo.
+We have included this file in your `.gitignore` already so it won't be pushed to your own github repo.
 1. Make sure your `mongod` is running (if not, run it now!).
 1. Run the following command in your repo directory:
 ```